AUTOMATIC1111/stable-diffusion-webui/Extensions-index.md

             "url": "https://github.com/thygate/stable-diffusion-webui-depthmap-script.git",
             "description": "Depth Maps, Stereo Image, 3D Mesh and Video generator extension.", "added": "2022-11-30",
-            "tags": ["script"]
+            "tags": ["script", "editing"]
         },
         {
             "name": "multi-subject-render",
             "url": "https://github.com/Extraltodeus/multi-subject-render.git",
             "description": "It is a depth aware extension that can help to create multiple complex subjects on a single image.
 It generates a background, then multiple foreground subjects, cuts their backgrounds after a depth analysis, paste them onto the background and finally does an img2img for a clean finish.", "added": "2022-11-24",
-            "tags": ["script"]
+            "tags": ["script", "editing", "manipulations"]
         },
         {
             "name": "depthmap2mask",
             "url": "https://github.com/Extraltodeus/depthmap2mask.git",
             "description": "Create masks for img2img based on a depth estimation made by MiDaS.", "added": "2022-11-26",
-            "tags": ["script"]
+            "tags": ["script", "editing", "manipulations"]
         },
         {
             "name": "ABG_extension",
             "url": "https://github.com/KutsuyaYuki/ABG_extension.git",
             "description": "Automatically remove backgrounds.
 Uses an onnx model fine-tuned for anime images.
 Runs on GPU.", "added": "2022-12-24",
-            "tags": ["script"]
+            "tags": ["script", "editing"]
         },
         {
             "name": "Depth Image I/O",
             "url": "https://github.com/AnonymousCervine/depth-image-io-for-SDWebui.git",
             "description": "An extension to allow managing custom depth inputs to Stable Diffusion depth2img models.", "added": "2023-01-17",
-            "tags": ["script"]
+            "tags": ["script", "manipulations"]
         },
         {
             "name": "Visualize Cross-Attention",
             "url": "https://github.com/benkyoujouzu/stable-diffusion-webui-visualize-cross-attention-extension.git",
             "description": "Generates highlighted sectors of a submitted input image, based on input prompts.
 Use with tokenizer extension.
 See the readme for more info.", "added": "2022-11-25",
-            "tags": ["script", "tab", "integrations"]
+            "tags": ["script", "tab", "science"]
         },
         {
             "name": "DAAM",
             "url": "https://github.com/toriato/stable-diffusion-webui-daam.git",
             "description": "DAAM stands for Diffusion Attentive Attribution Maps.
 Enter the attention text (must be a string contained in the prompt) and run.
-An overlapping image with a heatmap for each attention will be generated along with the original image.
-Note: new ext. maintainer, uninstall previous ext. if needed.", "added": "2022-12-02",
+An overlapping image with a heatmap for each attention will be generated along with the original image.", "added": "2022-12-02",
-            "tags": ["script", "integrations"]
+            "tags": ["script", "science"]
         },
         {
             "name": "Prompt Gallery",